martyndavies/nexmo-sms-translator/README.md

 // The Nexmo number that we'll be replying from const sender = process.env.SENDER;

-// Init Nemo with details from .env const Nexmo = require('nexmo');
+// Init Nexmo with details from .env const Nexmo = require('nexmo');
 var nexmo = new Nexmo({
   apiKey: process.env.NEXMO_API_KEY,